MUDE-2025/PA1.3/README.md

-# Programming assignment 1.2 VS code tricks
+# Programming assignment 1.2 VS Code Power Moves

 You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/PA1.3/README.html.
 You can obtain your personal repository for submission on: https://classroom.github.com/a/3DiBDRzA